 While London was more expensive than other areas, the difference between locations outside of the capital was negligible.

 As you can see from the table below, the average block paving cost for a typical driveway is £5750.00.

 |Outer Region and North||£N/A||£5500.00|

-The next step is to complete the form and arrange a fixed driveway price based on your requirements
+The next step is to complete a simple contact form and arrange a fixed driveway price based on your requirements.

 - Send specifics of your driveway project

 - Check ratings and reviews from past customers

 It’s always a good idea to ask how long a project like a driveway replacement will cost.

 The time it takes to prepare and lay a block paved driveway will depend on how many people are working on the project.

 A small team of workers (labourers) are usually brought in for the first day as the preparation work is carried out.
 The actual laying of the blocks can be done by one or two skilled people during the remaining days of the project.